Designing Math Projects with Purpose: Integrating SDGs and PBL

 By the end of the workshop, participants will be able to:

-- Connect Project-Based Learning (PBL) with math standards and the UN Sustainable Development Goals (SDGs) to design purposeful learning experiences.
+1. Connect Project-Based Learning (PBL) principles with the UN Sustainable Development Goals (SDGs) to identify a purposeful project focus.

-- Analyze math projects that promote sustainability, equity, and global citizenship.
+2. Analyze student project examples that promote sustainability, equity, and student agency.

 March 2026 - 21CLHK